New Flemish Alliance

 The New Flemish Alliance (Nieuw-Vlaamse Alliantie /nl-BE/, N-VA) is a Flemish nationalist, conservative, and liberal-conservative political party in Belgium.
 The party was established in 2001 by the right-leaning faction of the centrist-nationalist People's Union (VU).
 The N-VA is a regionalist and confederalist movement that self-identifies with the promotion of civic nationalism.
-Within the Flemish Movement, the party strives for the peaceful and gradual transformation of Belgium into a confederal country.
+Within the Flemish Movement, the party strives for the peaceful and gradual transformation of Belgium into a confederal union.
 In recent years it has become the largest party of Flanders as well as of Belgium as a whole, and it participated in the 2014–18 Belgian Government until 9 December 2018.
 On 3 February 2025, at the end of the 2024–2025 Belgian government formation, former N-VA Chairman and then Mayor of Antwerp Bart De Wever became prime minister of Belgium, becoming the first member of a Flemish nationalist party to head the country's government.

 The N-VA was established as a centre-right party with the main objective of working towards furthering Flemish autonomy and redefining Belgium as a confederal country through gradually obtaining more powers for both Belgian communities separately with the belief that this will pave the way for eventual Flemish independence.
-During its early years, the N-VA mostly followed the platform of the former VU by characterising itself as a big tent party with Flemish nationalism as its central theme.
+During its early years, the N-VA mostly followed the platform of the former VU by characterising itself as a big tent party, with Flemish nationalism as its central theme.
 Furthermore, it emphasized a pragmatic and non-revolutionary image (as opposed to the far-right character of the other main Flemish pro-separatist party Vlaams Belang) in order to legitimise increased Flemish autonomy.
 The party also espoused non-interventionalist and pro-individual freedom messages in its original platform.

 In subsequent years, the N-VA moved to the right and adopted a distinctly conservative identity under the leadership of Bart De Wever, who succeeded the founding leader Geert Bourgeois.
 The party used to be pro-Europeanist, and previously advocated deepening ties with the European Union (EU) which the N-VA regarded as an important means to give Flanders more international influence, but has since shifted to a "Eurorealist" or "Eurocritical" stance by calling for more democratic transparency within the EU, opposing a Federal Superstate and wants reforms made to the Eurozone and common EU asylum policy.
 The party is known for its insistence on the exclusive use of Dutch, Flanders' sole official language, in dealings with government agencies.
 The N-VA advocates economic liberalism and immediate tax reductions to stimulate the economy.
 It also supports stricter law and order and controlled immigration policies, with stronger measures to integrate immigrants in Flanders.

 A leading member of the European Free Alliance (EFA), since the 2014 European Parliament election, the N-VA has sat with the European Conservatives and Reformists (ECR) parliamentary group in the European Parliament.

-The party announced the creation of a Walloon branch in 2024, although it didn't manage to win any seats in the Belgian elections of that same year.
+The party announced the creation of a Walloon branch in 2024, although it did not manage to win any seats in the Belgian elections of that same year.